kuzzleio/kuzzle/docs/API.MQTT.md

     collection: '<data collection>',
     controller: 'write',
     requestId: '<unique request ID>',  // The query updating the document
+    scope: 'in',                       // The document entered your room scope
+    state: 'done',                     // The document has been fully created
     metadata: {
       // metadata embedded in the modifying request
     }